On a nonnegativity conjecture of Andrews: Proof of Theorem 1

 where $\lambda_N(x)=(1+xq^{2N-1}+x^2q^{4N-2})$. \end{lemma} \begin{proof} For odd indices not divisible by $3$, either\footnote{For ease, one may use $\lceil\frac{n+3\chi_o(n)}{6}\rceil -\chi_o(n)=\lceil\frac{n-3\chi_o(n)}{6}\rceil$ throughout, but I opted to avoid any confusion from $\lceil\frac{-2}{6}\rceil= 0$.}

 or

 Otherwise, if the index is divisible by three, then

 \end{proof} We are now ready to prove Theorem 1 and settle Andrews' conjecture.
-The proof below closely follows Andrews' proof of his factorization theorem in \cite{And2}.
+The proof below closely draws on the approach Andrews took in establishing his factorization theorem in \cite{And2}.
+However, in this manuscript, the problems and results are framed from a new perspective.
+This plays an essential role in the approach taken here to resolve the conjecture.

 \begin{proof}[Proof of Theorem 1] We proceed by strong induction.
-For the base case, observe the following.

-Suppose this is true for every $6\leq n< N'$.
+For the base case, observe the following. \begingroup \endgroup Suppose this is true for every $6\leq n< N'$.
 For the inductive step, we first handle the case of even indices.
 If $N'=2N\geq6$, then by Lemma 1 with $\mathscr{d}_{2N-3}(xq^2)$ a polynomial in $x$ and $q$ with nonnegative integer coefficients by the induction hypothesis.
-It follows that $\mathscr{d}_{2N}(x)$ is a polynomial in $x$ and $q$ with nonnegative integer coefficients.\\
+It follows that $\mathscr{d}_{2N}(x)$ is a polynomial in $x$ and $q$ with nonnegative integer coefficients.

 For the case of odd indices, we handle two instances: one where the index is not a multiple of three and another where it is.
 If $N'= 2N-1\not\equiv0\pmod{3}$, then by (2.3)